-The mission of Lakeport Unified School District and the Department of Special Education is to provide every student with individualized, high-quality instruction and a well-rounded educational experience that includes promoting success and personal independence through leadership, advocacy, technical assistance, and collaboration among staff, students and families.
+The mission of Lakeport Unified School District and the Department of Special Education is to provide every student with individualized, high-quality instruction and a well-rounded educational experience that includes promoting success and personal independence.

 All LUSD students with identified needs will receive high-quality instruction, programs, and services to empower them to reach their full potential with an emphasis on inclusion, dignity and respect.